How to speed up your shoe making process using basic pattern

 6. The pattern of the back part with around folding

-7. Pattern of the tongue with under line seam allowance
+7. The pattern of the tongue with underline seam allowance

-1 First Basic pattern (as it was in previous method)
+1 First Basic pattern (as it was in the previous method)

 2 Complete Basic Pattern

-3. Compete basic pattern with all seam allowance of each detail on it.
+3. Compete for basic pattern with all seam allowance of each detail on it.